Paris Peace Conference (1919–1920): Aromanians

-Iranians (Officially Persians)
+Persia

-Although Iran (then officially Persia) declared neutrality during the First World War, its territory was repeatedly violated and occupied by British, Russian, and Ottoman forces, leading to widespread famine, economic collapse, and loss of life.
+Although Persia (then officially Persia) declared neutrality during the First World War, its territory was repeatedly violated and occupied by British, Russian, and Ottoman forces, leading to widespread famine, economic collapse, and loss of life.

 Mohammad Gholi Majd's book, The Great Famine and Genocide in Persia, 1917–1919, identifies a number of allied sources that detail the proportion and scale of the deaths, and alleges that as many as 8–10 million died, across the whole nation, based on an alternate pre-famine Persian population estimate of 19 million.
 Timothy C. Winegard and Pordeli et al. acknowledge the figures suggested by Majd.
 A 2023 article in Third World Quarterly also favorably cited Majd's work.
 Willem Floor criticized Majd's work.

 In 1919, the Iranian delegation, led by Foreign Minister Prince Firouz Mirza Nosrat-ed-Dowleh, traveled to Paris to present demands for the evacuation of foreign troops, the restoration of full sovereignty, and reparations for wartime damages.
-They also sought recognition of Iran’s independence under international law and proposed revisions to the 1907 Anglo-Russian Convention, which had divided Iran into spheres of influence without its consent.
-Despite their formal appeals and the moral weight of Iran’s suffering, the Great Powers refused to admit the delegation to the main sessions, largely due to British opposition and the perception that Iran’s requests conflicted with their strategic interests in the region.
+They also sought recognition of Iran's independence under international law and proposed revisions to the 1907 Anglo-Russian Convention, which had divided Iran into spheres of influence without its consent.
+Despite their formal appeals and the moral weight of Iran’s suffering, the great powers refused to admit the delegation to the main sessions, largely due to British opposition and the perception that Iran's requests conflicted with their strategic interests in the region.
 Consequently, Iran’s voice remained largely absent from the final decisions of the conference, reinforcing its political vulnerability in the postwar order.

+Ireland

+The Irish delegation, led by Seán T. O'Kelly and George Gavan Duffy, sought international recognition for the Irish Republic at the Paris Peace Conference but ultimately failed to secure an official hearing, despite attracting sympathy in France and mobilizing Irish-American support.
+The unrecognized Irish Republic sent representatives in hope the republic declared at the Easter Rising in 1916 would be recognised, but they were ignored.

+Ethiopia

+The Ethiopian Empire sent a delegation to the Paris Peace Conference following World War I, represented by Dejazmach Tafari and Dejazmatch Nadew.
+They sought international recognition of its territorial integrity and independence from Italian Eritrea, British Somaliland, and French Somaliland.
+Also wanted to be considered not a "barbarous state" but rather a "civilised [African] country" with unique interests, so that it might strengthen its position on the world stage as a subject of international law, being capable of participating in the international arena instead of remaining isolated.